 Flamingo Symbolism in Mythology and Folklore

 From ancient cave drawings of them to Alice in Wonderland playing croquet with one, flamingos have inspired the artwork and folklore of people around the world.

 Alice playing croquet with a flamingo.
 Illustration: John Tenniel, 1865.
 From Alice’s Adventures in Wonderland by Lewis Carroll.

-In ancient Egypt, flamingos were associated with the sun god, Ra.
+For the ancient Egyptians, flamingos were associated with their sun god, Ra.
 Ancient artisans often depicted them on vases and other objects.
 And Egyptian historians believe the mystical bird, the Phoenix, was inspired by flamingos.